Kristofor-K-Ellestad/T-Display-S3-Touch-Bluetooth-MIDI-Pad/README.md

 The code divides the 320x170 pixel touch screen into a 16 rectangle grid.
 Once connected to a host via BLE, pressing in the grid will send a MIDI note - it is set up to send the 16 most common drum pad MIDI commands.

 It connects well to iOS devices and I've tested it with an M2 Macbook Pro.
-On a Macbook, you need to connect via MIDI studio (Applications, Utilities, Midi studio).
+On a Macbook, you need to connect via MIDI studio (Applications, Utilities, Audio MIDI setup).
 On iOS devices, I've tested it with Garageband - (connect under Settings, Advanced, Bluetooth devices) and Korg Gadget II (Settings, Bluetooth devices).
-If you have gadget open it will autodetect.
+If you have gadget open it will autodetect the BLE device when you power it up, pretty sure Garageband does too.

 ----